Album Cover Credits Information for the Top-Selling Albums of All Time

 Henry Diltz (P), Beverly Parker (P), Mark Soebbing (P), Virginia Team (AD)

-Released in 1998 with a commemorative cover; this was followed by the releases of 6 alternate covers featuring pictures taken at Brooks’ live shows
+Released in 1998 with a commemorative cover; this was followed by the releases of 6 alternate covers w/pix from live shows

 Desmond Stobel (D, AD), Larry Vignon (I), Herbert Worthington (P),

 Many have questioned the purpose of the strategically-hung pair of wooden balls dangling between Mr. Fleetwood’s legs, but Mick still carries them with him when he performs, so he’d attached to them in some way.
-The late Mr. Worthington continued to work with Ms. Nicks, photographing the covers of her first two albums – Bella Donna and The Wild Heart.
+The late Mr. Worthington continued to work with Ms. Nicks, photographing the covers of her first two albums – Bella Donna and The Wild Heart, while Vigon’s hand-crafted logo/record title set the standard for pre-computer-aided album typography.

 George Holz (P), Gus Phillipas (P), March Tenth, Inc. – Sandra & Henry Choron (AD)